bitexploder/aoc2022/README.md

 * Over-engineered on purpose
 * etc.

-If a solution presented a Rust feature I had not done much with yet, I used it as a learning opportunity.
+If a solution presented a Rust feature I had used much yet, I used it as a learning opportunity.

 _Jeremy_